Sommer Ray Flaunts Washboard Abs & Ample Cleavage In Tiny Crop Top

 “Only you could pull off sweatpants,” chimed in a fifth Instagram user.

-The provocative post has already racked up more 110,000 likes.
+The provocative post has already racked up more than 110,000 likes.

-This is, by no means the first time Sommer has showed some skin on social media.
+This is not the first time Sommer has showed some skin on social media.
 Earlier this week, the model celebrated her birthday by uploading topless photos on Instagram.
 Sommer posed against a pink backdrop in skintight pink shorts and white sneakers.
 While her long hair covered her chest, her incredible curves were on full display.

-Sommer’s dedicated followers seemed to love the post and shared their birthday wishes in the comments section.
+Sommer’s dedicated followers seemed to love the post, sharing their birthday wishes in the comments section.

-The YouTube personality spoke about her immense following to Forbes in October 2018.
+The YouTube personality spoke about her immense social media following to Forbes in October 2018.
 She noted that she achieved fame relatively quickly after posing for her sister, who is a photographer.
-Soon she moved from Colorado to Los Angeles to make a career out of being an Instagram model.
+Soon afterward, she moved from Colorado to Los Angeles to make a career out of being an Instagram model.

 In the interview, Sommer also asserted that she hadn’t had any cosmetic procedures to achieve her fit physique.
-She insisted it that it all had to do with eating healthy and working out constantly.
+She insisted that it all had to do with eating healthy and working out constantly.

 “I worked hard for my body.
 I’ve sculpted it.
 I’m not going to just keep it in the garage.
-If you have a Ferrari you’re going to drive it,” explained Sommer.
+If you have a Ferrari you’re going to drive it,” said Sommer.

 She went on to say that her parents are extremely supportive of her career.